databendlabs/openraft/guide/src/storage.md

 For inspiration, have a look at this [repo's `memstore` project](https://github.com/async-raft/async-raft/tree/master/memstore).
 It is an in-memory implementation of the `RaftStorage` trait, intended for demo and testing purposes.

 ### compaction / snapshots
 This implementation of Raft automatically triggers log compaction based on runtime configuration, using the `RaftStorage::do_log_compaction` method.
-Additionally, the Raft leader may stream a snapshot over to other nodes if the node is new and needs to be brought up-to-speed, or if a node is lagging behind.
+Everything related to compaction / snapshots starts with this method.
+Though snapshots are originally created in the `RaftStorage::do_log_compaction` method, the Raft cluster leader may stream a snapshot over to other nodes if the node is new and needs to be brought up-to-speed, or if a node is lagging behind.

 Compaction / snapshotting are not optional in this system.
 It is an integral component of the Raft spec, and `RaftStorage` implementations should be careful to implement the compaction / snapshotting related methods carefully according to the trait's documentation.

+When performing log compaction, the compaction can only cover the breadth of the log up to the last applied log and under write load this value may change quickly.
+As such, the storage implementation should export/checkpoint/snapshot its state machine, and then use the value of that export's last applied log as the metadata indicating the breadth of the log covered by the snapshot.

 ----